ChaeyeonSeo/BingoGame/README.md

 ****
 # 3. Purpose of the project
-- Usage of GUI, Socket, Multithreading
+- Usage of GUI, Socket, and Multithreading

 ****
 # 4. Date